 Club Facebook Page: www.facebook.com/HVCCArmedForces

-The Center for Counseling and Transfer is here to help you with your mental, emotional, behavioral and interpersonal functioning, so that you can effectively achieve academic success.
+Counseling Services staff in the Wellness Center are here to help you with your mental, emotional, behavioral and interpersonal functioning, so that you can effectively achieve academic success.

-Each semester, the college and the Hudson Valley Community College foundation offer numerous scholarships, some of which are specific to students who have served in the United States military.
+Each semester, the Hudson Valley Community College Foundation offers numerous scholarships, some of which are specific to students who have served in the United States military.
 Be sure to check out these scholarship opportunities.